mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581354.png" >}}

-5. Use the **Order status** search field to filter your list on a specific order status and click the 'Search' button on the right side.
+5. Use the **Order status** search field to filter your list on a specific order status and click the **Search** button on the right side.

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581353.png" >}}